rlaphoenix/Slipstream/README.md

 ## Installation

-*Windows Installers are available on the [Releases] page.*
+*Windows Installers and a portable executable are available on the [Releases] page.*

-Alternatively you can download and install Slipstream from PIP/PyPI:

-    $ pip install pslipstream

-> **Note**
-If pip gives you a warning about a path not being in your PATH environment variable then promptly add that path then close all open command prompt Windows, or running `slipstream` won't work as it will not be recognized as a program.

-Voilà 🎉 - You now have the `pslipstream` package installed!
-Launch it by typing `slipstream` in your Terminal or Windows Run.
+Download the latest installer, run it, then launch Slipstream from the Start Menu or Desktop shortcut.
+Prefer not to install?
+Grab the portable `.exe` from the same page and run it directly.

   [Releases]: <https://github.com/rlaphoenix/slipstream/releases>